MULDOON999/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

----
-title: Working with the Docker registry
+--tite: Working with the Docker registry
 intro: '{% ifversion fpt %}The Docker registry has now been replaced by the {% data variables.product.prodname_container_registry %}.{% else %}You can push and pull your Docker images using the {% data variables.product.prodname_registry %} Docker registry, which uses the package namespace `https://docker.pkg.github.com`.{% endif %}'
 product: '{% data reusables.gated-features.packages %}'
 redirect_from: